rauldds/pgm_simplification/README.md

 I invite you to look into [main.py](main.py) where you will find the overall pipeline divided into blocks and [outputs.py](utils/outputs.py) and [transforms.py](utils/transforms.py) to look at the used functions with detailed explanations of what they do.

 # Requirements
-This method was tested using Python 3.13.2, so please use an environment with that version of python.
+This method was tested using **Python 3.13.2**, so please use an environment with that version of python.
 Additionally, the required packages can be found in the [requirements.txt](requirements.txt) and you can install them by running

 For example you can create a [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) environment:
 ```bash